Critical configurations for three projective views: Preliminaries for the three-view case

-Having dealt with the first issue, the fact that not all triples of quadrics give us three conjugate cameras $Q_1,Q_2,Q_3$, we can move on to the second issue, namely the fact that even if a configuration $(P_1,P_2,P_3,X)$ lies in the intersection of three compatible, critical quadrics, it might not be a critical configuration.
+Having dealt with the first issue, the fact that not all triples of quadrics provide three conjugate cameras $Q_1,Q_2,Q_3$, we move on to the second issue, namely that even if a configuration $(P_1,P_2,P_3,X)$ lies on the intersection of three compatible, critical quadrics, it might not be a critical configuration.